Dual fuel rooftop units rebates for non-profit organizations

 Eligibility

-2. You must own or operate a registered charity that provides assistance to income-qualified persons, or a housing provider that is:
+- You must operate a registered charity that provides assistance to income-qualified persons, or a housing provider that is:

-2. You must submit an application and supporting documentation no later than 365 days after the purchase date of the products as shown on the invoice.
+- You must submit an application and supporting documentation no later than 365 days after the purchase date of the products as shown on the invoice.
+Our updated rebates apply to eligible projects with invoices dated on, or after, July 4, 2025.

 Review all the terms and conditions.